- iOS app development cost typically ranges from $15,000 for a simple MVP to $700,000+ for a complex, enterprise-grade application.

 Rejections, which are common for apps with subscription billing, user-generated content, or health claims, can add another review cycle.
 Build this into your launch date, not your development timeline.

-Hidden Factors Affect Your Cost of iOS App Development
+Hidden Factors Affecting the Cost of iOS App Development

 While the aforementioned cost factors are quite apparent and unlikely to escape your attention, it’s important to note that there are also hidden criteria in iPhone app development that may go unnoticed.